Disney Princess Names

 Jasmine took the world by storm as the first POC Disney Princess, beginning a new era for Disney.
 The film Aladdin was released in 1992, taking place in a fantasy kingdom thought to be located somewhere vaguely in the Middle East or South Asia (although the original fairy tale took place in China).

 The name Jasmine was already in the Top 50 at the time of the movie's release, after a fast rise in popularity throughout the 80s.
-Jasmine stayed in the Top 100 until 2014 and sits at Number 170 today.
-Other variations also enjoyed their popularity around the years of the movie's release, including Jasmin, Jazmin, and Jazmine, but these have all fallen out of favor much more than the original spelling.
+Jasmine stayed in the Top 100 until 2014 and sits at Number 178 today.
+Other variations also enjoyed popularity around the years of the movie's release, including Jasmin, Jazmin, and Jazmine, but these have all fallen out of favor much more than the original spelling.

 Pocahontas

-The 1995 film Pocahontas tells a very loosely-based, very romanticized, and quite controversial version of the story of the historical figure Pocahontas.
+The 1995 film Pocahontas tells a very loosely based, very romanticized, and quite controversial version of the story of the historical figure Pocahontas.
 Pocahontas was the daughter of Powhatan, the chief of several Algonquin Native American tribes in today's Virginia.

 The Disney movie features a romantic relationship between a grown Pocahontas and a similarly aged John Smith, whereas in real life Pocahontas was merely a 10-year-old girl when the adult John Smith recounted meeting her, and their relationship was nothing near romantic.
 The real Pocahontas was named Amonute, and known as Matoaka, but was called Pocahontas as a childhood nickname (the meaning of which is interpreted as "playful one").